parkerrobc/llms/README.md

-   "library": "openai", // see from list of libraries above "baseUrl": "http://localhost:11434/v1", // you can leave this blank if you wish to call out to OpenAI directly "key": "ollama", // this would be your api_key that initializes the openai library "requestCharLimit": 5000 // this limits the size of each request to the llm to reduce cost. detault in the code is 100000 }
+   "library": "openai", // see from list of libraries above "baseUrl": "http://localhost:11434/v1", // you can leave this blank if you wish to call out to OpenAI directly "key": "ollama", // this would be your api_key that initializes the openai library "requestCharLimit": 5000, // this limits the size of each request to the llm to reduce cost. detault in the code is 100000 "maxTokens": 200,
+   "temperature": 0.7
+}
 ```